On the topological contents of eta invariants: Introduction

 While it is not so complicated to see that $\eta^{an}$ is a bordism invariant, to understand its homotopy-theoretic meaning is slightly deeper.
 The bridge between analysis and topology is provided by our first main Theorem \ref{indthm} stating that Its proof uses standard methods in index theory like the analytic picture of $K$-homology \cite{MR679698}, \cite{MR918241}, the Atiyah-Patodi-Singer index theorem \cite{MR0397797}, and some ideas from $\Z/l\Z$-index theory \cite{MR1144425}.

 Bordism classes can be represented geometrically by manifolds with additional structures, called cycles (see Subsection \ref{sec1400} for details).
-It is then an interesting question how one can calculate the universal $\eta$-invariant or its specializations in terms of the cycle.
+It is then an interesting question how one can calculate the universal $\eta$-invariant or its specialisations in terms of the cycle.
 The definition of both, the topological or the analytical version of the universal $\eta$-invariant involves the choice of a zero bordism of some multiple of the cycle.
 In applications it is often complicated to find such a zero bordism.
-It is a striking advantage of the analytic picture that it can be reorganized to an expression which only involves structures on the cycle itself.
+It is a striking advantage of the analytic picture that it can be reorganised to an expression which only involves structures on the cycle itself.
 In special cases this has been previously exploited in \cite{MR687857}, \cite{MR762355} (the case of the Adams $e$-invariant, see Subsection \ref{subsec51}), and \cite{2009arXiv0912.4875B} (to calculate $String$-bordism invariants, see Subsection \ref{subsec55}).

 We consider the intrinsic formula for $\eta^{an}$ given in Theorem \ref{them2} as one of the main original contributions of the present paper.
-This formula is based on a new object which we call a geometrization.
-We will sketch the main idea here and refer to Definition \ref{def903} for a precise description.
-We consider a map from a manifold to a space $f:M\to B$ and let $I:\hat K^{0}(M)\to K^{0}(M_{+})$ denote the map which associates to a differential $K$-theory class (see Subsection \ref{subsec41} for a review) the underlying topological $K$-theory class.
-A geometrization of $(M,f)$ is a lift $\cG$

-satisfying some additional properties explained in detail in Definition \ref{def903}.
-If $\Gamma$ is a compact Lie group, then a map $f:M\to B\Gamma$ classifies a $\Gamma$-principal bundle on the manifold $M$.
-A connection on this principal bundle allows to define for every representation $\rho$ of $\Gamma$ a vector bundle $\bV_{\rho}=(V_{\rho},h^{V_{\rho}},\nabla^{V_{\rho}})$ on $M$ with hermitean metric and connection by the associated bundle construction.
-Using the completion theorem \cite{MR0259946} this construction extends to a geometrization

-The notion of a geometrization thus partially generalizes the notion of a connection on the in general non-existent principal bundle classified by the map $f:M\to B$.
+This formula is based on a new object which we call a geometrisation.
+If a map $f:M\to BG$ classifies a principal $G$-bundle $P$, then a geometrisation of $f$ is essentially given by a connection on $P$.
+In general, the notion of a geometrisation partially generalises the notion of a connection on the in general non-existent principal bundle classified by the map $f:M\to B$ for an arbitrary space $B$.
 The details are slightly more complicated since we will take structures on the normal bundle into account.